DinoMalin/ft_ls/README.md

 	-t                         sort by time, newest first
 	-U                         do not sort; list entries in directory order --help     display this help and exit

-Use the define in include/header.c to modify the colors.

 Exit status:
 0  if OK,